Welcome to the Ceramic Studio

 Make the most of every class – work bell to bell.

-I will not tolerate horseplay, throwing materials, or unsafe behavior.
+I will NOT tolerate horseplay, throwing materials, or unsafe behavior.

 Clean up your area, tools, and artwork before leaving.

 Each assignment will have a point system.
 They will range 5 points and up depending on the skill.
 You will be given a packet at the beginning if the semester, that you are responsible for.
 If you lose it, you will have to find a way to copy a new one.
 I only made enough for each student.
 40% Formative: planning, progress checks, studio and equipment use, written assignments, daily / weekly grades.
-60% Summative: Final Projects, reports, tests, self-reflection and critique essays.
+60% Summative: Final Projects, reports, tests, self-reflection essays.

 All artists borrow, combine, dissect, and reassemble things they have seen before.
 It is near impossible to create something that is completely new.
 Despite this, PLAGIARISM in art does exist.
 Being inspired by someone else’s work is great, copying their work is ILLEGAL.
 Any work that is found to be directly plagiarized will be DESTROYED and assigned a ZERO.

 Habits of Work: